fmilizia/flag-explorer/Isomorphisms.md

 ## Checking if two triangulations are isomorphic

 The first thing to notice is that, given two triangulations, it is rather easy to check if they are isomorphic or not.
-Here we are speaking, in particular, of (flag) triangulations of $S^3$, but the same holds in general for pseudomanifolds.
+Here we are speaking, in particular, of (flag) triangulations of the 3-sphere, but the same holds in general for pseudomanifolds.

 The idea is simple.
-Assume that you have two triangulations $S$ and $T$ (in general, strongly connected pseudomanifolds of the same dimension), and you want to find an isomorphism from $S$ to $T$, if it exists.
+Assume that you have two triangulations S and T (in general, strongly connected pseudomanifolds of the same dimension), and you want to find an isomorphism from S to T, if it exists.
-Then a friend arrives and, somehow, tells you with confidence that you should map the vertices of one of the top-dimensional simplices of S to some specific vertices of $T$ (which, of course, span a simplex of the same dimension).
+Then a friend arrives and, somehow, tells you with confidence that you should map the vertices of one of the top-dimensional simplices of S to some specific vertices of T (which, of course, span a simplex of the same dimension).
-You then try to extend the partial map suggested by your friend to an isomorphism from $S$ to $T$.
+You then try to extend the partial map suggested by your friend to an isomorphism from S to T.
 You don't need much ingenuity to do that!
-Everything is forced: look at a top-dimensional simplex adjacent (sharing a facet) to the first one on which the map is already defined; it must go to the corresponding simplex in $T$, adjacent to the image of the first simplex.
+Everything is forced: look at a top-dimensional simplex adjacent (sharing a facet) to the first one on which the map is already defined; it must go to the corresponding simplex in T, adjacent to the image of the first simplex.
 So, you know how to extend the map to another vertex.
 And you continue in the same fashion, until you extend the map to an entire isomorphism or, if your friend was wrong, you find a "contradiction" at some point.
 How fast you can actually perform this construction depends on how you are storing your simplicial complexes, but you can definitely arrange to do it in polynomial time in the sizes (number of simplices) of the complexes.